Excellent | Worth a Detour

-The bright green exterior of Laredo is hard to miss.
-So is the line, which snakes around the building’s back entrance and past the two “front” entrances.
+The bright green exterior of Laredo Taqueria is hard to miss.
+So is the line of customers that snakes around the building’s back entrance and past the two “front” entrances.
 We follow the line into the small restaurant, which is decked out in photos of lucha libres and bright floral pieces.
 Above the cafeteria line, a sign reads, “You want it your way?
 This isn’t Burger King.
 You get it our way.”

 The tacos are all folded in on themselves, so please excuse the less-than-glamorous photos.
 But there’s really nothing glamorous about the tacos.
 Before we go outside, one of the waitresses gives us two small white styrofoam cups: one with green salsa, the other red.
 These are quite spicy and go great with pretty much all the tacos.
 The green tastes of tomatillo; the red is almost a marinara, but then the spice kicks it back to salsa territory.